pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 In the Legacy Codex, technology is not just a tool; it is the nervous system that connects every organ of the business. **SuiteDash** is the central brain of this system.
 It is the "All-in-One" platform that replaces a dozen disconnected tools (Salesforce, Dropbox, DocuSign, Trello, QuickBooks, Slack, etc.) with a single, integrated command center.

-For a multi-entity empire like yoursâ€”spanning Notary services, Real Estate, Tax Advisory, and Directoriesâ€”SuiteDash provides the "Single Source of Truth."
+For a multi-entity empire like yours—spanning Notary services, Real Estate, Tax Advisory, and Directories—SuiteDash provides the "Single Source of Truth."
 It allows you to manage clients, projects, invoices, and files for *all* your companies in one place, while keeping them branded separately for the client.

 This chapter is your implementation guide.
 It moves beyond the "what" to the "how," detailing the specific configurations, workflows, and automations required to run your empire on autopilot.